 Postgraduate opportunities cover a broad range of interdisciplinary research themes, many of which link with research in the Quantitative Biology, Biochemistry and Biotechnology.

 The Institute provides a lively intellectual and social environment with strong connections to other Institutes within the School of Biological Sciences and associated research centres.
 At any one time there are about 50 PhD students and five research MSc students working within the Institute.
 About one half of these are from outside the UK.

-In addition, there may be funding for specific projects, which will be advertised on our website and by individual supervisors.
+The Institute receives funding for about seven PhD studentships per year from UK research councils.
+In addition there maybe funding for specific projects, which will be advertised on these web pages and by individual supervisors.

 EU citizens who are not UK nationals are only eligible for the University fees element of these studentships unless they have been resident in the UK for at least three years.
 The Wellcome Trust Centre for Cell Biology, which is part of the Institute for Cell Biology, runs a four year PhD programme funded by the Wellcome Trust.

 The School of Biological Sciences is able to offer a small number of studentships to outstanding non-UK/EU students each year but students from outside the UK are encouraged to seek their own funding.

 Further information regarding postgraduate study at the University of Edinburgh, including fee status of UK, EU and foreign students, research costs and other financial matters can be found in the University of Edinburgh Postgraduate Prospectus.

 PhD students are assigned a supervisor and a thesis committee but are encouraged to develop independent lines of enquiry.
 This provides the combination of support and independence required for postgraduate study.

 Our PhD graduates are trained to carry out independent research with rigour and efficiency; to assess other research work critically; and to develop an in-depth knowledge of at least one area of contemporary cell and/or molecular biology.